 Many projects for promoting hydro have been announced, yet were often put on hold or suspended.
 The largest project is ERS's 160 MW plant in Dabar, currently expected to be finished in 2020.
 Other projects include a 65 MW plant on the Drina River (expected in 2022) and a 20 MW plant in Vranduk, forecasted for 2020.The 300 MW Dubrovnik-2 plant was initially expected in 2017, however the current status has been put on hold.
 Other plans that have been suspended include two pumped storage projects - 64 MW in Vrilo and 52 MW in Kablic.
 Furthermore, two more projects on the Trebisnjica River - the 60 MW Nevesinje and 33 MW Bileca plants currently remain on hold.

 Eol Prvi is currently building the 51 MW Trusina park, one of the first wind parks in Bosnia and Herzegovina.
 Plan are for it to be commissioned in 2017 and fully operational in 2018.
-EP BiH’s 48 MW Podvelezje wind project should follow in 2018.
-The 51 MW Mesihovina wind project was approved in December 2016.
+The 51 MW Mesihovina wind project was commissioned in 2018.

 Nearly 1.8 GW of further wind projects have been submitted but only few will be developed since a 350 MW cap on wind installations (230 MW in FBiH and 120 MW in RS) has been approved.
 So far, less than 100 MW are expected by 2026.